Tuesday, 18 February 2025

 Hey Ho, Let's Sew!

-Last Wednesday, after playing around with the pieces, Liz & I decided that the blouse would led itself perfectly to the pattern placement on the throw.
+Last Wednesday, after playing around with the pieces, Liz & I decided that the blouse would lend itself perfectly to the pattern placement on the throw.
 Although I can sew, I'm not all that confident when it comes to scary things like cuffs and button holes so it was brilliant having Liz talk me through each step.
 We started sewing at 11am and despite numerous breaks for tea, cake, lunch and cat fuss, by 4pm I had a wearable (and gorgeous) garment!

 I considered waiting until we'd made the complete outfit before wearing the blouse but at the end of the day, I'm just too impatient!